Deniz Ertan

 While living in Ankara, Turkey, Ertan attended TED Ankara College.
 She won the bronze medal in the 200m individual medley event at the 2019 European Youth Summer Olympic Festival in Baku, Azerbaijan.
-Her collegiate swimming career began in 2022 at Georgia Tech, swimming under head coach Courtney Shealy Hart.
+After graduating in 2022, her collegiate swimming career began at Georgia Tech, where she swam under head coach Courtney Shealy Hart.
+From September 2023, she started swimming for coach Bob Bowman at Arizona State.

+She won the bronze medal with 8:34.31 in the 800 m freestyle event at the 2024 European Aquatics Championships in Belgrade, Serbia, on 18 June 2024.